1. English

 January

-• Pros: Rains usually happen in the afternoon or for a few hours, and the sun will appear.
+• Pros: Rains usually happens in the afternoon or for a few hours, and the sun will appear.
 This is the season of orchids, rainbows, and spectacular pictures with mist and clouds.
 The temperature variation between day and night is from 19°C (66°F) in the day to 7°C (45°F) at night.

 • Cons: Trail conditions are muddy and slick.
-Potential delays due to landslides.

 February